 Ask yourself:

-- How do I handle uncertainty or setbacks?
+- How do I handle setbacks or slow growth?

-For David Burgess, a leap of faith was inevitable.
-“At some point… there is always going to be a leap of faith involved.
-In fact, in my experience, if there’s not a leap of faith, it’s probably not the right move.”
-But for him, and many other franchise owners, that risk was worth it.
-“I look back and think I was crazy—but it was the best thing I ever did.”
+David Burgess reflected on this transition: “At some point… there is always going to be a leap of faith involved.
+In fact, if there’s not a leap of faith, it’s probably not the right move.”

 7. Commit to the Long Game